Moreover, through this guide, we will help you have amazing days in Vienna. Thus, with less hassle and more tips about the city.

 Being Austria’s #1 attraction, you wouldn’t want to spend all your time waiting in long lines.

-So save your time and energy, and pre-book a ticket to one of UNESCO’s World Heritage site.
+So save your time and energy.
+Therefore, pre-book a ticket to one of UNESCO’s World Heritage site.

 Summon your inner prince or princess and journey back in time on a guided tour through the impressive Schönbrunn Palace.
 1,441 stunning staterooms (yes 1,441 majestic rooms), where Vienna’s former imperials gathered during summer, awaits you.